michaeljabbour/file2ai/README.md

 # git2txt Exporter

-A Python script that exports text files from either a remote GitHub repository (by cloning) or a local directory.
-Perfect for archiving code, creating documentation, or simply having a consolidated view of text-based files in your project.
+This is a simple Python script that extracts all of the text in files from either a local directory or remote GitHub repository (by cloning) or a local directory.
+The script extracts the context of the files recursively and flattens them into a single file that is easy for ingestion into a LLM.

 ## Features

 ### Automatic Dependency Management
-- Installs GitPython automatically if not present
-- Handles all dependencies quietly with a single status message
+- Installs all dependencies quietly on first run

 ### Flexible Input Sources
 - Remote GitHub repositories (public or private)